mttschltz/kittythinks/content/business-and-productivity-book-notes.md

 Thus, _“it is better to train at 100% effort for less time, than at 70% effort for a longer period.”_

 _“Once you find you can no longer focus effectively, end the session.”_

+## COMPETING AGAINST LUCK by Clayton M. Christensen – _concerns customer behaviour_

+Why do people “hire” products or services? (e.g. milkshake over bagel for a car drive to work)

+Who does a company really compete with? (e.g. Netflix competes with all relaxation, such as wine drinking and video games)

+Function versus Emotion – focusing disproportionally on function will lead to overlooking emotional and social dimensions. (e.g. adult diapers have a stigma attached, making them so that this stigma is reduced, instead of just more functional, will likely increase the customer base).

+Fallacy of Surface Growth – making many products for many customers and losing focus on why one started one’s company in the first place; creating more competition with les expertise (e.g. expansion of Times newspaper into local news).